Kmac1027/Reading-notes/class-01.md

     1. **HTML** is the structure and content
     1. **CSS** is the Presentation
     1. **Javascript** is the behavior and interactive part
-- revie additional notes from coding 102
+- review additional notes from coding 102

 [Back to code 201 notes](201.md)